For bergs, birds and whales, travellers the world over are heading to Atlantic Canada.

 Each year visitors from around the world head to Newfoundland and Labrador to take in the hundreds of majestic icebergs that drift along the north and east coasts of the island.
 Recognized as the greatest iceberg theatre in the world, the area is known as Iceberg Alley.

-“Here in Newfoundland and Labrador we never tire of seeing these majestic icebergs,” says Jill Curran, president of Maxxim Vacations.
+“Here in Newfoundland and Labrador we never tire of seeing these majestic icebergs,” said Jill Curran, president of Maxxim Vacations.
 “It doesn’t matter if you’re a kid or a great-grandmother, it’s always a thrill to see them, and a reminder that summer is on its way.”

 The icebergs, which are about 10,000 years in the making, return from the Arctic every spring.
 On a sunny day, the bergs can be seen from many points along the northern and eastern coasts.
 Some of the more popular viewing spots either from shore or tour boats include: Bay Bulls/Witless Bay, St. John’s/Cape Spear, Bonavista, Twillingate, La Scie, St. Anthony, Point Amour, Battle Harbour and Cartwright.
 (Check out this iceberg finder.)